User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 }
 ```

 Now if you run `npm run build` and inspect your `dist/main.js` file, you will see that the functions above were not included in the bundle, although they were imported.
 What happens if you try to use **one** of the imported functions?
-Let\`s figure it out.
+Let's figure it out.
 Add this to your `index.js` file:

 `console.log(sum(2, 3));`